Pacifique2/kubernetes-AKS-Terraform-Ms-Azure/README.md

 To do so, you should follow all the necessary steps as described in the link below:
 **https://docs.microsoft.com/fr-fr/azure/aks/azure-ad-integration**

-# Use Azure Key Vault and terraform key vault to securely carry out the resources provionning with terraform
+# Use Azure Key Vault and terraform key vault to securely carry out the resources provisioning with terraform
 Create two scripts as follow:

 # Create the Kubernetes cluster